emylz/music_api/README.md

  - type : the type of the data.
 This is the name of the collection where the data is stored (ex: track).

- - id : the id of the data inside the database.
-The id is mainly used to find item to make a difference between the data (ex: 123).
+ - id : the ID of the data inside the database.
+The ID is mainly used to find item to make a difference between the data (ex: 123).

  - tags : this is a list which contains all tags associated to the item.
 We can use the Api to add tags to the item of our choice (ex: tag_a).